Doumham-Armah/Doumham-Armah/README.md

 - 👋 Hi, I’m Mahmoud Hamra
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Development
-- 🌱 I’m currently taking the ML Nanodegree on Udacity
+- 🌱 I’m currently taking the Techworld with Nana DevOps Bootcamp
 - 📫 How to reach me: mahmoudhamra@gmail.com

 <!---